jetbrains-academy/alpha-zero-course/AlphaZero/SelfPlay/task.md

 ## Implementing Self-Play and Learning in AlphaZero
-Your task is to enhance the AlphaZero class by implementing two critical methods: `self_play_random` and `learn`.
+Your next task is to enhance the AlphaZero class by implementing two critical methods: `self_play_random` and `learn`.
 These methods are pivotal for training the AlphaZero algorithm on the game of TicTacToe, leveraging Monte Carlo Tree Search (MCTS) and deep learning.

 ### 1. `self_play_random` method
 - **Goal:** Simulate self-play sessions where two instances of the AlphaZero algorithm play against each other.
 Each move is chosen based on action probabilities derived from MCTS, followed by a random selection weighted by these probabilities.